fabiomattei/rubygtkfun/_posts/2020-06-16-entry-input.md

 Be careful, the setting method is called **text=** so if you are trying to write **entry.text = 'my new text'** you are going to receive an error message

+### Connecting signals

+{% highlight ruby %}
+entry.signal_connect "key-release-event" do |w, e|
+  on_key_release w, e
+end
+{% endhighlight %}

+We said in the first post that gtk3 programming is all about connecting events to functions or methods.
+The two lines of code you see above are there to intercept the event **key-release-event** to the function named **on_key_release** and defined at the very start of the code.

+This function just write (puts) the text contained in the widget, an entry in this case, that sent the signal.

+{% highlight ruby %}
+def on_key_release sender, event puts sender.text
+end
+{% endhighlight %}

+In the image aside you can see that I was typing some text and that method was called every time I released a button of my keyboard.
+You can see the text increasing as I was typing.

 ### Conclusions

 We can input information and output information, next step will be about how to use a button.